MadibaGroup/2024-zkFBA/K Drafts/protocol_constraints.md

-# Zeequent zk-FBA -- Constraint Specification and Intuition
+# Constraint Specification and Intuition

 ---

 ## A Note on Column Order

-This document follows the left-to-right column order of the protocol spreadsheet (columns.png), so every section maps directly to a column you can find and edit.
-The trade-off is that some constraints on a given column reference polynomials that are formally introduced later -- specifically, the non-negativity proofs that complete the $Min(X)$ correctness argument appear in the Bid/Ask Surplus sections rather than next to $Min(X)$ itself.
+This document follows the left-to-right column order of our dummy example, easier for editing purposes.
+The trade-off is that some constraints on a given column reference polynomials that are formally introduced later,  specifically, the non-negativity proofs that complete the $Min(X)$ correctness argument appear in the Bid/Ask Surplus sections rather than next to $Min(X)$ itself.
 Those forward references are flagged inline.

-The alternative -- a dependency-first ordering -- groups all constraints on $Min(X)$ together, which makes the proof logic self-contained per section but no longer mirrors the spreadsheet.
-Both orderings are valid; this document chooses spreadsheet order for ease of editing.

 ---